 Make sure you have appropriate travel insurance and have informed your insurer of your plans to have treatment abroad, such as dialysis (also see the box below on dialysis).

 How do I access funding for dialysis abroad?

-Note: ensure you are using the latest available form (as provided on this site) before submitting your application.
+Note: ensure you're using the latest available form (as provided on this site) before submitting your application.
 Applicants using an outdated form may be asked to supply further information or resubmit their application.

-You'll also need to speak to the co-ordinator in your UK dialysis unit, who will contact the dialysis unit in the EEA country you will be staying in.
+You'll also need to speak to the co-ordinator in your UK dialysis unit, who will contact the dialysis unit in the EEA country you'll be staying in.
 You can look up UK renal units on The Renal Association website.

 Ensure you make your arrangements according to your UK schedule.
 There may also be different guidance depending on what type of dialysis you receive.
 Speak to your doctor before you travel.
 In addition, visit the National Kidney Federation, which offers general advice about travelling with a kidney disease, as well as specific guidance for haemodialysis patients, peritoneal dialysis patients and guidelines for transplant patients.